Eric-CyberPatriot/Castellum/README.md

-# cyberpatriot-guide
+# Castellum
-A collection of CyberPatriot guides and scripts.
+A collection of  guides and scripts.

 The ubuntu.sh file is a script that can be ran to harden Ubuntu systems.
 Please make the file executable first in properties or by running chmod +x ubuntu.sh